Athenadevelopers/apple_music_clone/README.md

 ## License

-© 2025 Sahan Werrasinghe.
+© 2025 Sahan Weerasinghe.
 All rights reserved.

 © 2025 Acme Apps Inc. All rights reserved.
 This application and its content are protected by copyright and intellectual property laws.